ttaylor14/pybaseball-database/README.md

 Data to later include:

-[ ] - Team Standings (Currently pulled as a long list and needs to be transformed into a DataFrame) [ ] - Amateur Draft (Code Works, but more research is needed to pull all data) [ ] - Fielding Data (pybaseball Fielding Code was not working - may need to use Fangraph/lahman)
+[ ] - Team Standings (Currently pulled as a long list and needs to be transformed into a DataFrame)

+[ ] - Amateur Draft (Code Works, but more research is needed to pull all data) (additional file?)

+[ ] - Fielding Data (pybaseball Fielding Code was not working - may need to use Fangraph/lahman)

+[ ] - Add fangraph data to each year folder?

+[ ] - Possibly add lahman data to each year folder?

 # Step 3: